escapegameibk/host/README.md

   which specifies wether the pin is used as an input pin or not, assumed by default to be true);

 - analog: DEPRECATED.
-Kept for compliance with old ecp systems
+Kept for compliance with old ecp systems. !If you still maintain things using this, please update them to the adc type!

 - mfrc522: Specifies an MFRC522 dependency.
 MFRC522 are SPI, I²C and UART
   capable ICs from Mifare Semiconductor used for RFID communication.
 You know